Run a Team

 Every team is required to have two registered adult coaches who have completed the FIRST Youth Protection screening process.
 Any adult can be a coach – teacher, parent, industry professional, college student.

 Mentors provide assistance to teams, at one or more meetings, in their particular area of expertise.
 They provide valuable one-on-one interaction and serve as a resource in their specialty.
 Mentors with skills in these areas are helpful, but not mandatory: engineering, programming, build, communications, administration.
 High school FRC students can also serve as mentors to FLL teams.
+To connect with a mentor use the FIRST Mentor Network.
+The FIRST® Mentor Network is an interactive platform allowing teams and interested mentors to easily find each other for virtual (or eventual face-to-face) mentorship.
+The community platform provides new and returning teams access to passionate, engaged mentors, while giving mentors the opportunity to use their unique skill sets and have meaningful involvement with one or multiple teams.

 Coaching a FIRST LEGO League team requires no technical background or experience!
 Students do all the work (that’s the rule!) so coaches should not worry if they are not experienced with the robot or the yearly challenge topic.
 Coaches can seek out mentors or older robotics students to guide students in their robot building and programming.
 Coaches can also learn more about the robot from the Robot Resources at the Resources page.
 FIRST also has curriculum and other resources available to new coaches; see Coach Resources at the Resources page.